Background pattern

 10 – 20 g

-The recommended initial dose is 20 - 30 g, which corresponds to 30 - 45 ml, equivalent to 2 - 3 packages, administered 3-4 times a day.
+The recommended initial dose is 20 - 30 g, corresponding to 30 - 45 ml, equivalent to 2 - 3 sachets, administered three to four times a day.

-The maintenance dose will be adjusted to achieve 2-3 semi-solid stools per day.
+The maintenance dose will be adjusted to achieve two or three semi-solid defecations per day.

 The use of laxatives in children and babies should be exceptional and under medical supervision, as it can alter normal defecation reflexes.

-Duphalac should not be used in children and adolescents under 14 years old without consulting a doctor and without their supervision.
+Duphalac should not be used in children and adolescents under 14 years without consulting a doctor and under their supervision.

-Dosage for constipation or when a softening of the stool is necessary
+Dosage in Constipation or when Softening of the Stools is Necessary

 The initial dose should be administered once a day, for example, during breakfast, or divided into two doses per day.